Long COVID – long-term effects of COVID-19

 • whether and to what extent the person’s mental and physical capabilities are limited

-Depending on the type and severity of the symptoms or if the person is experiencing non-specific problems, they may need to be referred to a specialist.
+Depending on the type and severity of the symptoms or if the person is experiencing non-specific problems, a specialist may need to perform technical procedures or blood tests, for example.

-Important: To correctly diagnose long COVID, it is important to rule out other illnesses as the cause.
+Important: a specialist consultation is important to detect any organ complications and rule out other health conditions as the cause.

 How is long COVID treated?